Sereneee/DevTraining2/Dev Training 2 Curicculum.md

 9. Spring Cloud Circuit Breaker (using different ways: resilience4j, Hystrix)
 10. Apply Feature Flag to Spring Boot (e.g. ff4j or unleash)

+## Side quest
+1. Checkpoint #1 : You should be able to compile and run your applications only using javac and java.
+Don't use spring boot or anything.

+    Objective : Write a simple command line program that accepts input as command line arguments and does some basic CRUD operations on a sqllite DB

+    Condition : You cannot start off using Maven

+2. Checkpoint #2 : Dust off the grand daddy of java build tools..Ant...and use that to compile your application into a jar and run it.

+3. Checkpoint #3: Move on from Ant to maven

+4. Final Boss battle : Come and explain to me differences you observed as you progressed